zohaib5laravel-code/generate-footer/README.md

-Generate Footer for Laravel
+# Generate Footer for your Website

-A simple Laravel package to automatically generate and install a beautiful, responsive footer in your Laravel application with one command.
+A simple Laravel package to automatically generate and install a **beautiful, responsive footer** in your Laravel application with **one command**.

+## ✨ Features

-->Static Blade footer
+- ✔ Static Blade footer (no config file)
-->Auto-injects into layouts/app.blade.php
+- ✔ Auto-injects into `layouts/app.blade.php`
-->Publishes CSS & JS
+- ✔ Publishes CSS & JavaScript assets
+- ✔ Easy to customize

 Installation